Formatting template variables

 Pluralize

-Provides a singular and plural version of a word based on a number.
+to use a singular or plural version of a word based on a number.

 Output